 With this in mind, it makes sense why Belle was so non-confrontational after Viña voices his displeasure with the hit.
 Yet it remains one of Belle’s signature moments in his eventful career.
 These days, there are rarely collisions of any kind seen on the base paths, and home-plate collisions have been banned.
 Belle, who was not ejected for the steamrolling, later received a two-game suspension and was forced to pay a $25,000 fine.

-Maybe the most preposterous moment came after Belle was accused of corking his bat by White Sox manager Gene Lamont.
-The umpires took Lamont’s accusation seriously and confiscated a bat Albert was using during the game.
+Maybe the most preposterous moment came in 1994, after Belle was accused of corking his bat by White Sox manager Gene Lamont.
+The umpires took Lamont’s accusation seriously and confiscated a bat BElle had used during the game.
 They stored it inside the clubhouse with plans to send it to the league offices for testing later.

 Eventually, the Indians surrendered another Belle bat, which was found to be corked.
 Belle received a seven-game suspension though he never admitted to any wrongdoing.
 His story was the White Sox planted it on him.

 2. Hannah and the Storm, 1995